AshishY794/web2apk/README.md

 1. Create a 192x192 pixel PNG image
 2. Name it `icon.png`
 3. Put it in the `www/` folder
+4. **Capacitor will automatically use this for your Android app icon**

 #### **Step 6: Send It to GitHub** 🚀
 ```bash